hed-hog/schemas/README.md

 ## Quick Start

-To use the Hedhog schemas in your project, follow these steps:
+To use the Hedhog schemas in your project...

-### Step 1: Clone the Repository
+### Clone the Repository

 Clone the Hedhog Schemas repository:

 ```bash